LRxDarkDevil/Internet-of-agents-hackathon/coral_pitch_analysis/README.md

 # Coral Pitch Analysis

-A speech-to-text tool that transcribes audio pitch presentations using ElevenLabs.
+A speech-to-text tool that transcribes audio and video pitch presentations using ElevenLabs.

 ## Features

 - 🎵 **Audio Transcription**: Convert audio files (MP3, WAV, M4A, OGG) to text using ElevenLabs
+- 🎬 **Video Transcription**: Extract audio from video files (MP4, AVI, MOV, MKV) and transcribe using ElevenLabs
-- 🌐 **URL Support**: Transcribe audio files from URLs or local uploads
+-  **URL Support**: Transcribe audio/video files from URLs or local uploads
 - 📱 **Streamlit Interface**: Easy-to-use web interface for testing
 - 📊 **Basic Statistics**: Word count and character count